 Is Ripon a city or a town?

-Ripon is officially a city.
-It has held city status since 1836 by virtue of its cathedral, making it one of the smallest cities in England.
-With a population significantly below most English cities, it functions in practice as a market town.
-For property investors, the distinction matters because cathedral cities tend to hold their values well and attract a specific buyer and tenant profile drawn to the character and heritage of the location.
+Ripon is officially a city, and one of the smallest in England.
+It has held city status since 1836 on the strength of its cathedral, but with a population far below most English cities it functions in practice as a market town.
+For property investors, the distinction matters because small cathedral cities tend to hold their values well and draw a specific buyer and tenant profile attached to the character and heritage of the place, which is part of why Ripon's prices run above the wider North Yorkshire average.

 What is the Ripon Barracks redevelopment?

 The Ripon Barracks redevelopment is a 1,300-home scheme on the former Deverell and Claro Barracks, acquired by Homes England from the Ministry of Defence in June 2025.
-Phase 1 covers 150 homes on the Deverell site, with first homes expected on sale in 2027 or 2028.
-The full development includes a primary school, community centre, retail space, and 40 hectares of public open space.
-For a city of Ripon's size, 1,300 homes represents a significant increase in housing stock.
-The impact on prices is difficult to predict.
-New supply may moderate asking price growth in HG4, but the associated infrastructure and employment could also broaden the tenant base.
+Phase 1 covers 150 homes on the Deverell site, with first homes expected on sale in 2027 or 2028, and later phases add a primary school, community centre, retail space and 40 hectares of public open space.
+For a city of Ripon's size, 1,300 homes is a large increase in the housing stock, concentrated in HG4.
+New supply on that scale changes the local picture, though how it lands on prices and rents will depend on the pace of delivery and the infrastructure that comes with it.

-The Yorkshire Dales National Park borders HG4 to the west, making the Ripon area a viable holiday let market.
-Fountains Abbey draws visitors year-round, and the area targets walkers, cyclists, and heritage tourists.
-HG4's average asking price of £355,832 covers a wide range of property types, and rural cottages within the postcode can sit well below that average.
+The Yorkshire Dales National Park borders HG4 to the west, and Fountains Abbey draws visitors year-round, so the Ripon area supports a holiday let market alongside standard tenancies.
+HG4's average asking price of £378,342 blends a wide range of property types, and rural cottages within the postcode can sit below that average.
 Seasonal demand is strongest from Easter to October.
-For a detailed look at the sector, see our guide to investing in a holiday let.
+Holiday lets can earn more per night than a standard let, particularly in summer, but they carry higher winter voids and running costs, and the postcode-level rent and yield data in this guide covers standard residential lets only.
+Anyone weighing a holiday let should model the seasonal voids and running costs before comparing it with a standard tenancy.